department-of-veterans-affairs/vets-design-system-documentation/src/_about/developers/using-web-components.md

 ## Vanilla JavaScript applications

-If the Design System web components will be used without the need for passing in a function, object, array, or custom event, you are ready to use them without any additional imports.
+If a Design System web component will be used without the need for passing in a function, object, array, or custom event, you are ready to use it without any additional imports.

 A vanilla web component is used like `<va-example-component>` (identified by tags prefixed with `<va-*>`).